 Lindab has identified three main areas, CSR, internal control and compliance, within corporate governance and has established a Corporate Governance Committee, CGC, which is primarily responsible for ensuring good corporate governance within the Group.

 For Lindab and all its employees, it is important that laws, regulations and general ethical values are respected and followed.
-Lindab has ensured itself of this through Lindab’s Code of Conduct.
+Lindab has ensured itself of this through Lindab’s Code of Ethics.

 The policy ensures that the public receives coherent and correct information about Lindab and its business, including financial targets, and that Lindab fulfils the requirements of the stock exchange regarding information to the stock market.